Bastardkb/bastardkb.github.io/bg_charybdis/06rgb_components.md

 The resistors and capacitors need to be installed on the 4 PCBs in the same way as we did the diodes previously.

+{: .tip }
+The resistors and capacitors can be installed in any orientation.

 ![](../assets/pics/guides/charybdis/23.jpg)

 On each PCB, there is: